Rudrakshee/ten-days-of-voice-agents-2025_day7/README.md

 At the moment, **only the demo video has been uploaded** to this repository.

 ## 🔧 Coming Soon
-The following are **already completed** and will be uploaded shortly:
+The following will be uploaded shortly:

 - Frontend implementation
 - Backend logic